I-864 Joint Sponsor Requirements: Who Qualifies and What They Need to File

 What a Joint Sponsor Actually Does

 A joint sponsor is a U.S. citizen or lawful permanent resident who files a separate, complete I-864 Affidavit of Support alongside the primary petitioner's I-864.
 They do not replace the petitioner — both forms are submitted together.
-The joint sponsor independently agrees to maintain the immigrant at or above 125% of the Federal Poverty Guidelines until the immigrant becomes a U.S. citizen or accumulates 40 qualifying quarters of Social Security work credit (roughly 10 years of employment).
+The joint sponsor independently agrees to maintain the immigrant at or above 125% of the Federal Poverty Guidelines until the immigrant becomes a U.S. citizen, accumulates 40 qualifying quarters of Social Security work credit, permanently departs the U.S., the sponsor or immigrant dies, or another applicable termination condition applies.

 This is a legally enforceable contract with the U.S. government.
-If the immigrant ever receives means-tested public benefits, the sponsoring agency can sue the joint sponsor to recover those costs.
+If the immigrant receives qualifying means-tested public benefits, a sponsoring agency may seek reimbursement from the joint sponsor under the applicable rules.
 Most joint sponsors are family friends, relatives, or anyone willing to take on that liability.

 Who Can Serve as a Joint Sponsor